microsoft/vscode-docs/docs/editor/tasks-v1.md

 ## command and tasks[]

 `tasks.json` takes a single `command` value which can be a task runner like gulp or grunt or any command line tool like a compiler or linter.
-By default the `command` will show up in the **Tasks: Run Task** dropdown.
+By default, the `command` will show up in the **Tasks: Run Task** dropdown.

 You can also define multiple tasks in a `tasks` array in order to pass different arguments or use different settings when the `command` is run.